 Music: "Freedom” by Roa

-The information shared, obtained, and discussed in this podcast is not intended as medical advice and should not be relied upon as a substitute for professional consultation with a qualified healthcare provider familiar with your individual medical needs.
-By listening to this podcast you agree not to use this podcast as medical advice to treat any medical condition in either yourself or others, including but not limited to patients that you are treating.
+Disclaimer: The information shared, obtained, and discussed in this podcast is not intended as medical advice and should not be relied upon as a substitute for professional consultation with a qualified healthcare provider familiar with your individual medical needs.
+By listening to this podcast you agree not to use this podcast as medical advice to treat any medical condition in either yourself or others.
 Consult your own physician for any medical issues that you may be having.
-This entire disclaimer also applies to any guests or contributors to the podcast.
-The podcast hosts take no money from affiliate links provided in the show notes.
+This disclaimer includes all guests or contributors to the podcast.

 Hello America, listeners and friends today, Dr. Shannon here, one of the hosts of the show and we have an interview today and today's interview.
 The topic is going to be all about pediatric chiropractic care pediatric radiography, common versus normal.
 And we're going to just talk about all of the good things there.
 So today with our interview, we have Dr. Martin Rosen, so he is a chiropractor.
 He graduated 91, someone who laude from Life Chiropractic College.
 And He currently lives in the New England area with his wife.
 He has two daughters.
 His wife is also a chiropractor as well.
 But he's been teaching seminars chiropractic based seminars since 1979 and sharing the knowledge that he has and the gifts that he has and what he has seen pediatric chiropractic care, its ability to do and impact people's lives.
 So mainly looking at FIT Chiropractic in the show, which is before we've talked about, there's over 200 current techniques in chiropractic world.
 So that's one of the techniques there but really looking at pediatrics cranial adjusting and the chiropractic philosophy as well.
 So he's the past president of a couple of committees, lead instructor for icpa for 15 years.
 So you've heard this on the show, the International chiropractic Pediatric Association.
 That's when I first met Dr. Rosen.
 I was able to take his seminar there.
 And then for now over 40 years he's been at the forefront of chiropractic pediatric care specifically pediatric cranial apathy.
 And so we're going to talk about one of his new books today and talk about how he is influencing the pediatric chiropractic world.
 So I'm so excited to have him on the show today, Dr. Martin